thailysorng/PointSale-Flutter-Laravel/README.md

 ## 4. Generate Laravel Application Key

-If this is a fresh installation, generate the Laravel application key:
+This is a fresh installation, generate the Laravel application key for encryption:

 ```bash
 docker compose exec app php artisan key:generate